Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/conquer/kaizerseat/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Kaizerseat"
-headerTitle: "Make sure the right Seeker wins the throne in the most strategical Throneless Game."
 blurb: "Vote, swap places, use powers and backstab to ensure the right Seeker wins the throne.
 The longest and most strategical Throneless Game."
-blurbShort: "A [Throneless Game](/throneless-games/) game about helping your animal win the throne, aimed more at kids."
+# blurb: "A [Throneless Game](/throneless-games/) game about helping your animal win the throne, aimed more at kids."
 blurbProject: "The most complicated version, giving you the deepest gameplay in return."
 weightProject: 40

 downloadLink: "https://drive.google.com/drive/folders/1XYqoqGmFc2gfgWcIsjDOJG48GQ2qjZGJ"

-color: "black"

 date: 2025-11-12

 difficulty: "simple"
 genres: ["thematic"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["political", "hidden-roles", "social", "fast-paced"]
 themes: ["medieval"]